 Are Any Certifications or Credentials Needed?

 The National Board of Certification for School Nurses (NBCSN) offers the certification for school nurses.
 It requires a Bachelor's degree and an RN license, as well as at least 1,000 hours of clinical experience within 3 years prior to taking the test.
-Since school nursing services are governed on the state level, each state may have their own set of certification or licensing requirements as well.
+Since school nursing services are governed on the state level, each state may have its own set of certification or licensing requirements as well.
 The National Association of School Nurses has affiliate chapters in each state that can help determine what additional requirements, if any, are necessary.
-Read more for further clarify on school nurse certifications.
+Read more for further clarity on school nurse certifications.

 School Nurse FAQs